 Youth unemployment and underemployment is a serious issue in most developed countries in the world.
 Having few young people in the workplace has serious and lasting consequences for generations of young people, their families, businesses and society as a whole.
 Dr Carter explores these important issues from multiple (and international) perspectives, offering research evidence and guiding frameworks from social and work psychology, to get more young people into good work.

-This book is an invaluable resource for employers, policy makers and professionals working with young people.
-As well as students and researchers in work and occupational psychology, HRM, business management and social policy.
+This book is an invaluable resource for employers, policy makers and professionals working with young people, as well as students and researchers in work and organizational psychology, HRM, business management and social policy.